Wahomethegeek/CSS-My-Site/README.md

 for dynamic use we use percentage of em but for px it is static.

-- rem means root directory i.e ignore the parent settings for the font-
+- rem means root directory i.e ignore the parent settings for the font-size